kovidgoyal/calibre/manual/faq.rst

 supported in calibre.

 .. note:: With newer Android devices, the USB connection is not supported on
-          Windows XP.
-If you are on Windows XP, you should use one of the wireless connection methods.
+          Windows XP and OS X before Mavericks (10.9).
+If you are on Windows XP or old versions of OS X, you should use one of the wireless connection methods.

 Over the air
 ^^^^^^^^^^^^^^